 MFA Programme in Applied Arts and Design, Textile-Body-Space

 The master’s programme in Applied Arts and Design challenges how you perceive materials and space with three specializations: textile–body–space, wood-oriented furniture design, and metal art.
 You will develop critical perspectives in relation to society and current debates while pursuing your own projects in a hands-on and explorative process.
-As a student specializing in textile–body–space, you will take part in national and international study trips, workshops, exhibitions, seminars, and lectures and reflect on your future role as an artist.
+As a student specializing in textile–body–space, you will take part in study trips, workshops, exhibitions, seminars, and lectures and reflect on your future role as an artist.

 In the unique academic environment in Dals Långed, 170 kilometres north of Gothenburg, you will have access to some of Europe’s most well-equipped workshops, together with individual workplaces, computers, and software, empowering you to work wholeheartedly within your field.
 We have a long history of engagement in global and local society, with education in craft and design existing at our location since around 1930.
 Our programme is interdisciplinary and incorporates handicrafts, art, crafts, and design.
 Though you will focus on craft work in textile-body-space, you will work in a mutually beneficial learning environment with students of metal art and wood-oriented furniture design, all pursuing various methods of working with diverse materials.

-Material-led, hands-on learning with an entrepreneurial approach
+Material-led, hands-on and entrepreneurial approach

 Our programme offers freedom to pursue projects formulated from your own ideas and requires a high degree of independence and personal motivation, with tutoring and supervision to support you.
 You will learn to relate to materials, body, and space through your material-based creative work, critical perspectives, and societal engagement, training you to move easily between practice and theory.
 We encourage you to develop your own style and voice and to pursue your own interests and goals for your future practice.
 Our highly international group works in close collaboration with the surrounding local community.
 This network allows mutually beneficial critiquing and an encouraging environment for solving problems.
 You will formulate your projects along with your professor in relevance to your course work and specialization.